Table of contents

 The field of genetic research on acne is relatively new.
 In fact, a study published in 2018 claims to be the “world’s first acne genetics study.”
-Here, scientists linked 15 genome regions to an increased risk of developing the condition.
+Here, scientists used a genome wide association study (GWAS) linking 15 genome regions to an increased risk of developing acne.

 The condition is caused when people have two mutated versions of the WNT10A gene.
 All the respondents with acnes had the WNT10A mutation, while the other part of the 26,722 samples without acnes had only one copy of the gene.

 The lead author of the study, Professor Jonathan Baker, stated that finding a genetic tie with acne is a great leap forward as it would make it easier for medical practitioners to find an effective treatment for the condition.
 He acknowledged that the current most effective treatment, isotretinoin (Roaccutane), has considerable side effects and is linked to congenital disabilities in pregnant women.

 One of the only other studies carried out to draw a genetic link with the condition was a 1984 twin research.
 The study was not exactly direct research on acne genes and relied heavily on identical twins’ 100% gene similarities.
 The logic was that if identical twins both have acnes, then the condition had a genetic predisposition.
 Based on these observations, the study suggested that acne had a genetic leaning.